Nanny Taxes in Arizona

 The law also contains a safety clause for victims of domestic violence, sexual assault, or stalking.
 Employees can use leave to address psychological, physical, or legal reasons.

-In Arizona, the new employer SUI (state unemployment insurance) rate is 2.0 percent on the first $7,000 of wages for each employee.
+In Arizona, the new employer SUI (state unemployment insurance) rate is 2.0 percent on the first $8,000 of wages for each employee.
 Employers with previous employees may be subject to a different rate.
-This an employer-only tax.
+This is an employer-only tax.

 Workers’ Compensation Insurance